Question: I haven’t had my period in 2 months; Am I Pregnant?

 Before taking any medication, it’s important to know how they could affect your health.
 Talk to your doctor and ask many other questions as required.

 On the other hand, not being compliant with your pills will not prevent pregnancy.
 These pills demand you take them every day and at the same time.
-If you’ve not been compliant, chances are, you may be pregnant.
+If you’ve not been compliant or missed your injection, chances are, you may be pregnant and should do a test.

 3. Perimenopause / Menopause